Go Back

 • Have the app?
 Unlock AccuWeather Alerts™ with Premium+

 Once positioned correctly above a hurricane, at an altitude of about 45,000 feet, a scientist releases a dropsonde, a weather device specially designed to be dropped out of an aircraft.
-As the dropsonde is falling through the hurricane, it collects data from the surrounding atmosphere, such as temperature, humidity and wind direction and velocity, which is then sent back to the aircraft via radio transmission.
+As the dropsonde is falling through the hurricane, it collects data from the surrounding atmosphere, such as temperature, humidity and wind direction and speed, which is then sent back to the aircraft via radio transmission.

 "We're getting an entire column of data," Kalen explained.
 "It takes about 15 to 20 minutes for that dropsonde to fall.
 So that's a lot of data.
 The [dropsonde] is getting data every quarter of a second."

 Research flights last 8.5 hours, and roughly 30 dropsondes are released during that time, gathering approximately 504,000 data points per flight, according to University Corporation for Atmospheric Research (UCAR).
+All of these data points are collected and transmitted back to the mainland, where scientists relay the information into weather forecast models.

 On top of the data collected by the dropsondes, the plane, which is named after the Muppet character Gonzo, is outfitted with weather radar that collects even more data.